carpentries/instructor-training/_episodes/24-practices.md

 >   - [Handout One](../files/handouts/Wrap-Up-doc.pdf) (with example content: [example](../files/handouts/Wrap-Up-doc-example.pdf))
 >   - [Handout Two](../files/handouts/Carpentries_teaching_practices.pdf)
 >
 > Work on this on your own.
-There's no "right answer" -- this is about you building
+There is no "right answer" -- this is about you building
 > up a mental model, moving from "novice" to "competent practitioner".
 >
 > Once you've organized your thoughts, move to the next exercise.